Plant Room Access Solutions

 • Minimise Noise Impact

 External plant rooms and mechanical systems - such as those housing HVAC units, pumps, or filtration equipment - must be acoustically treated to minimise noise impact.
-This includes the use of acoustic screens or enclosures and careful positioning away from boundaries, operational workspaces, or noise-sensitive areas.
+This includes the use of acoustic screens or enclosures and carefully positioning noise impact away from boundaries, operational workspaces, or noise-sensitive areas.

 Working in tight plant rooms doesn’t mean compromising on safety.